Self-Sabotage: The Definitive Guide + Worksheet

 What is self-sabotage?

-It is self-defeating behavior or even just self-defeating thoughts.
-And it usually shows up when things are going great.
+Self-sabotage can be self-defeating behavior or even just self-defeating thoughts, and it usually shows up when things are going great.

-Another way to understand self-sabotage’s meaning is - if your ultimate goal is to create your best, most amazing life - then any behaviors that keep you from getting there can be considered self-sabotaging.
+Another way to understand self-sabotage’s meaning is - if your ultimate goal is to create your happiest, most amazing life - then anything you do that undermines that can be considered self-sabotage.

-One of the challenges of resolving self-sabotaging behavior is that many people are not aware of how they self-sabotage.
+One of the challenges of stopping self-sabotaging behavior is that you may not be aware of how you self-sabotage.

-This higher salary might be your intended goal, but, in your head, there might be an old tape running in the background that isn’t going to allow that salary to manifest.
+But, in your head, there might be an old tape playing in the background saying:

 Why do I self-sabotage?